UWEMILab/uwemilab.github.io/research.md

 <h2>Current Research Topics</h2>

-Our group's current focus is on energy conversion, storage, and manufacturing technologies.
+Our group’s current focus is on electrochemical energy conversion and storage, as well as electrodeposition-based manufacturing.

 #### BATTERY DIAGNOSTICS
 <!-- ![EIS spectra](/images/NLEIS.png =10x) -->